etylermoss/typegraphql-description-loader/README.md

 ```shell
 $> npm install typegraphql-description-loader --save-dev
 ```
 Next, use the loader in your Webpack configuration file.
-TypeGraphQL Description Loader needs to be loaded first, before ts-loader.
+TypeGraphQL Description Loader needs to be loaded first, before ts-loader (loaders are used in reverse order).
 ```js
 module.exports = {
   ...